Former COO at London Gatwick Airport

-Chris Woodroofe, Chief Operating Officer (COO) at London Gatwick Airport was appointed COO in November 2016, following a successful career spanning multiple roles at Gatwick.
+Chris Woodroofe, was Chief Operating Officer (COO) at London Gatwick Airport from November 2016 to June 2020, following a successful career spanning multiple roles at Gatwick.

 He joined the airport in 2006 to oversee baggage operations in the North Terminal and held a number of other senior engineering roles before becoming Head of Engineering in 2010.
 In 2012, Woodroofe became Head of Security, leading a programme of work to create Gatwick’s world-leading security operation.
 In 2015, his role was expanded to include operational accountability for stable operations, terminals and ensuring that the airport’s transformational airline moves programme was successfully delivered.